Network Security21 min read

 Purpose: The internet-facing component that accepts authenticated remote access connections and routes them to the jump server.

-The remote access gateway is the component that external users (vendors, remote employees, partners) connect to from the internet.
-It enforces authentication (including MFA) before any session reaches the jump server.
+The remote access gateway is what external users, vendors, remote employees, partners, connect to from the internet.
+It enforces authentication including MFA before any session reaches the jump server.
 See TG-014 for full architecture.

-DMZ placement: The remote access gateway may be placed in the DMZ itself (accessible from the internet via the IT-side firewall with a strict DMZ-facing policy) or in a separate internet-facing zone that feeds into the DMZ.
-Placing it in the IT-side DMZ keeps all remote access infrastructure in a single monitored zone.
+DMZ placement: The remote access gateway may be placed in the DMZ itself, accessible from the internet via the IT-side firewall with a strict DMZ-facing policy, or in a separate internet-facing zone that feeds into the DMZ.
+Placing it in the IT-side DMZ keeps all remote access infrastructure in a single monitored zone, which simplifies oversight.

 Component 5: Patch Management System